nordan-conference/nordan-conference.github.io/kaus/location/index.md

 On the way back, the bus from the city of Joensuu (bus stop: Koskikatu L) to the Joensuu airport leaves 65 minutes before the scheduled departure time of each flight.
 One may either take the flight on Sunday evening at 17:30, or in the Monday morning at 05:30.
 From the Sunday flight one may reach, for example Oslo by 19:45 and Stockholm by 20:25, by Finnair.
 From the Monday flight one gets to Stockholm by 07:15, and Oslo and Reykjavík by 07:50.
 For further information, see the [Finnair webpage](https://www.finnair.com).
 -->

 An alternative way to reach Joensuu is by train, which is cheaper but takes a little bit more time.
-For more information, see the [VR webpage](https://www.vr.fi/en).
+For more information, see the [VR](https://www.vr.fi/en) website.

 ## University of Eastern Finland, Metria building